 OTHER COMMERCIAL SPECIES

-Sole and kingklip, two high-value species, are caught as bycatches of the trawl fisheries.
-Other important by-catches such as angelfish, ribbon fish, John Dory, jacopever and snoek are frozen at sea and processed on-land for export and local consumption.
+Monkfish tails and fillets are exported to Spain, Italy, the United Kingdom and France, while albacore is exported to Japan where it is in demand for sashimi.
+Sole and kingklip, which are caught as bycatches of the trawl fisheries, are other valuable commercial species.
+Other important bycatches such as angelfish, ribbon fish, John Dory, jacopever and snoek are frozen at sea and processed on land for export and local consumption.

-The commercial line fishing sub-sector operates mainly along the central coast from Walvis Bay, Swakopmund and Henties Bay.
-Snoek, silver cob (also known as kabeljou), West Coast steenbras are the main species caught from skiboats and larger vessels.
+The commercial line fishing subsector operates mainly along the central coast from Walvis Bay, Swakopmund and Henties Bay.
+Snoek, silver cob, commonly known as kabeljou, and west coast steenbras are the main species caught from ski boats and larger vessels.

 MARICULTURE